 Q4 2026 (October - December): SMAU, IAB Forum, Web Summit and Social Media Strategies

-SMAU Milan — October 2026
+SMAU Milano — October 2026

 Web Summit Lisbon — November 2026

-IAB Forum Milan — November 2026
+IAB Forum Milano — November 2026

 Social Media Strategies Bologna — December 2-3, 2026

-Comparison Table of the Major 2026 Events
+Comparison table of the main 2026 events

-| Event | Dates | Location | Attendees | Exhibitors | Speakers | Main Focus |
+| Event | Dates | Location | Attendees | Exhibitors | Speakers | Main focus |

 |---|---|---|---|---|---|---|

-| MWC Barcelona | Mar 2–5 | Barcelona | 109,000 | 3,000+ | N/A | Mobile, 5G, AI |
+| MWC Barcelona | March 2-5 | Barcelona | 109,000 | 3,000+ | N/A | Mobile, 5G, AI |

-| SXSW | Mar 12–18 | Austin, USA | 161,000+ | N/A | N/A | Tech, culture, creativity |
+| SXSW | March 12-18 | Austin, USA | 161,000+ | N/A | N/A | Tech, culture, creativity |

-| Milano Marketing Festival | Mar 24–26 | Milan | N/A | N/A | N/A | Strategic marketing |
+| Milano Marketing Festival | March 24-26 | Milan | N/A | N/A | N/A | Strategic marketing |

 | OMR Festival | May 5-6 | Hamburg | 67,000 | 1,000+ | 800+ | Digital marketing |

-| AI Week Milan | May 19–20 | Fiera Milano Rho | 25,000+ | 250+ | 700+ | AI for business |
+| AI Week Milano | May 19-20 | Fiera Milano Rho | 25,000+ | 250+ | 700+ | AI for business |

 | Netcomm Forum | May | Milan | 30,000+ | 316+ | 437 | E-commerce, retail |